By Mellany Armstrong

 “I was really surprised because I knew everyone else who was applying for it,” Garcia said.
 “My initial thought was, if I don’t get it, it will go to someone deserving.
 So when I did, it was a really big shock to me.”

-Garcia plans to use the $5,300 in award money to help pay for tuition and housing when she enters the School of Visual Arts in New York City this fall to study directing and film.
+Garcia plans to use the award money to help pay for tuition and housing when she enters the School of Visual Arts in New York City this fall to study directing and film.
 The Marian Locks Award, established in 2011 by the Locks Family Foundation, is a competitive award that pays tribute to Philadelphia icon Marian Locks’ pioneering spirit and vision, and her commitment to contemporary artists.
 The process of application and selection is overseen by the Locks Career Center and the Office of Student Affairs, with candidates judged by a panel of external jurors who are experts in their fields.

 Artistic talent runs in the family.
 Garcia’s father taught her and her siblings how to draw.